CodeOmari/Capstone-Project/USAGE.md

 ## POST /api/events/
 - Usage: Create new events for organizers
 - Requirements:
-    Add the token displayed after login in the Headers tab in Postman
+    Add the access token displayed after login in the Headers tab in Postman
     ```json
             {
                 "key": "Authorization",
-                "Value": "Token your_login_token"
+                "Value": "Bearer your_access_token"
             }
     ```
 - Request Body: